Math Software Online: MathScore.com

 #ProblemCorrect AnswerYour Answer

 b.
-How many marbles are left over?
+How much of the lace is left over?

-a. marbles
+a. pieces

-b. marbles
+b. inches

 Solution